 \paragraph{Uniform Convergence} A series of works from stochastic optimization and statistical learning theory studied uniform convergence on the worst-case differences between the population objective $L(x)$ and its empirical objective $L_S(x)$ constructed via sample average approximation (SAA, also known as empirical risk minimization).
 Interested readers may refer to prominent results in statistical learning~\citep{fisher1922mathematical, vapnik1999overview, van2000asymptotic}.
 For finite-dimensional problem, \citet{kleywegt2002sample} showed that the sample complexity is $\cO(d\eps^{-2})$ to achieve an $\eps$-uniform convergence in high probability, i.e., $\mathbb{P}(\sup_{x\in\mathcal{X}} |L(x) - L_S(x)|\geq \eps)$.
 For nonconvex empirical objectives, \citet{mei2018landscape} and \citet{davis2022graphical} established $\tilde \cO(d\eps^{-2})$ sample complexity of uniform convergence measured by the stationarity for nonconvex smooth and weakly convex functions, respectively.
-For infinite-dimensional functional stochastic optimization with a finite VC-dimension, uniform convergence still holds~\citep{vapnik1999overview}.
-In addition, \citet{wang2017differentially} uses uniform convergence to demonstrate the generalization and the gradient complexity of differential private algorithms for stochastic optimization.
+In addition, \citet{wang2017differentially} used uniform convergence to demonstrate the generalization and the gradient complexity of differentially private algorithms for stochastic optimization.
 Recently, \citet{amir2022thinking} demonstrated the generalization error of gradient descent on a generalized linear model using uniform convergence and showed that the stability argument is insufficient to achieve generalization.
 To the best of our knowledge, our paper is the first to study uniform convergence for nonconvex minimax optimization.